 For these, and other reasons, publication of a submission could take anywhere from two weeks, up to two months.

-Can I Publish the Article on My Site, Also?
+Can You Publish the Article on Your Site, Also?

 Although I don’t accept previously published work, I have no problem with guest authors adding the post to their own blog, after publication.
 Articles written for us, and republished elsewhere, must include a “republished from”, or “originally published on” statement (at the beginning or end of the post), with a link back to the original publication.